 What can we expect from the new album? - "songs mainly"...
 An Interview w/ Aubrey Haddard

 One of the USA's most acclaimed rising songwriters is New York's Aubrey Haddard.
 Her 2018 debut album 'Blue Part' demonstrated a beautifully delicate and thoughtful approach to her craft.
 The record was awash with natural tones, blissfully intimate vocal performances and cinematic soundscapes with just a flurry of Aubrey's own audible swagger.
-After the subsequent years of growth and development she is back with her sophomore album 'Awake and Talking' which is set for release on August 19th.
-The first glimpse of this new project is the new single 'Just A Wall' and it caught our attention from the first note!
-It has filled us all with a lot of anticipation for this new album so we caught up with Aubrey herself to see what it has in store.
+After the subsequent years of growth and development she is back with her sophomore album 'Awake and Talking' which was released this month.
+We caught up with Aubrey herself to see what the album has in store.

-Can you talk us through what inspired the lyrics of the new track ‘Just A Wall’?
+Can you talk us through what inspired the lyrics of the single ‘Just A Wall’?

 "The lyrics describe the narrative of one of my favorite films, Orphée.
 Visually there is so much to take in from the film - mirrors, motorcycles, costumes, illusions - it seemed like the perfect muse".